Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 | **Inductive Sensor** | Integrated [LDC1612](https://www.ti.com/product/LDC1612) inductive sensor for scanning Z probe |
 | **Power monitoring** | VIN voltage reporting |

-*^1^ Note further thermal testing may allow higher extruder current for Extruders other than the Revo Roto which should not exceed 600mA current*
+*^1^ Maximum current is limited to 1.0A peak in firmware versions earlier than 3.6.0.
+The Revo Roto extruder motor should not be operated at more than 600mA.*
 ## Operating limits

 |---|---|
-| **Stepper driver** | Firmware-limited to 1A peak current, 0.71A RMS^1^
+| **Stepper driver** | Maximum 1.6A peak current, 1.13A RMS^1^
 | **OUT_1 maximum current** | 3.4A |
 | **Input power voltage** | 12V to 32V |
 | **Power input max current** | 5A maximum)